Shear flow of frictional spheroids: Comparison between elongated and flattened particles: Particle circulation and diffusive behaviour

 For frictional particles, we also observe entanglement and rotational motion, similar to what was reported for flat disks and elongated rods under Lees-Edwards boundary conditions \cite{guo2013granular}.
-In our simulations, where simple shear is achieved by physically tilting the simulation box, this phenomenon primarily occurs when the box tilt is near zero (\kt{see movie in supplemental material}.
+In our simulations, where simple shear is achieved by physically tilting the simulation box, this phenomenon primarily occurs when the box tilt is near zero (see movie in supplemental material \cite{bilottosupp}).
 The circulation arises due to the absence of box tilt, allowing particles to move coherently along $y$ since they are reinserted at approximately the same $x$-coordinate when crossing the periodic boundary.
 This effect is further supported by the mean square displacement in $y$, which exhibits periodic peaks over time (data not shown).
 Additional simulations with $L_x >7L_y$ confirm a similar behavior.
-Furthermore, the observed coherent motion is linked to the vortex structures described in \cite{rognon2021shear}, warranting further investigation.
+The observed coherent motion is linked to the vortex structures described in \cite{rognon2021shear}, which in 3D can span the whole domain size at high densities, unlike the correlation lengths \cite{oyamaAvalancheInterpretationPowerLaw2019}.